osscameroon/blog/data/blog/intro-to-entity-framework-core-in-net-6.md

 date: '2023-07-19'
 tags: ['C#', '.NET', 'efcore', 'Csharp']
 draft: false
-summary: Entity framework is a .NET tool to interact with various kind of databases, providing the same api for each of these database providers.
-In this blog post, you will see how to set un Entity Framework and build your first CRUD operation over a Sqlite database
+Entity framework is a .NET tool to interact with various kind of databases, providing the same API for each of these database providers.
+In this blog post, you will see how to set an Entity Framework and build your first CRUD operation over a SQLite database
 images: []
 layout: PostLayout
 canonicalUrl: ''